MARY LOUISE KELLY, Host:

 ROVNER: Which brings us to the new law known as the CLASS Act.
 It was one of the last legislative efforts of the late Senator Edward Kennedy.
 Judy Feder is a long time expert on long time care.
 She says the measure is a major achievement.

-Ms. JUDY FEDER (Senior fellow, Center for American Progress): The CLASS Act is a phenomenal change in the landscape on long-term care because it establishes a federal long-term care insurance program.
+JUDY FEDER: The CLASS Act is a phenomenal change in the landscape on long-term care because it establishes a federal long-term care insurance program.

 ROVNER: Feder, a senior fellow at the Center for American Progress and professor at Georgetown University explains how the new law would work.

-Ms. FEDER: The concept is that people start paying in when they're working and after theyve contributed for a period of five years, they become eligible for a benefit should they become impaired and need help.
+FEDER: The concept is that people start paying in when they're working and after they've contributed for a period of five years, they become eligible for a benefit should they become impaired and need help.

 ROVNER: And the program isn't just for the elderly, she says, but for anyone of any age who could become disabled.

-Mr. AL SCHMITZ (Principal and consulting actuary, Milliman): You know, $50 a day, somebody getting $1,500 a month, that can still, you know, help with getting some home care, getting people some community assistance that really provides a its still a significant benefit in my mind.
+AL SCHMITZ: You know, $50 a day, somebody getting $1,500 a month, that can still, you know, help with getting some home care, getting people some community assistance that really provides a - it's still a significant benefit in my mind.

 ROVNER: Employers might not want to take on the paperwork hassle.
 Schmitz says that leads him to another worry, whether the premiums and benefits will match up.
 Under the law, the new program has to raise enough money in premiums to cover all the benefits.
 It will be up to the Department of Health and Human Services to set those final levels.

-KELLY: Youre listening to MORNING EDITION from NPR News.
+LOUISE KELLY: You're listening to MORNING EDITION from NPR News.